Want to make a million? Be careful what you wish for...

 At 35, I was a struggling travel writer with five guides in print but not enough money to pay the rent.
 Then I met the Colonel in India.

-"You should try business, Joe!" said the Colonel.
+"You should try business, Frank!" said the Colonel.
 "It would be a most spiritual experience!"

 Spiritual or not, he was right.
 Five years on, I was the foremost wholesaler of hippy-Hindi glad rags in the UK.
 But at what cost?
 Along the way, I lost my hair, my house, my girlfriend, my Buddhist principles, and very nearly my sanity.